No issues have been reported since february 2019.

 Bugfix: Missing last digit in phone numbers in received messages.

-The SMS Server Tools have been made to send and receive short messages using GSM modems or mobile phones.
+The SMS Server Tools have been made to send and receive short messages using GSM modems.
 It may be used for text messages with 7, 8 and 16 Bit character set as well as for binary messages.

 To send short messages, you need to create a simple text file in a spool directory.
 The program monitors that directory and sends new files automatically.
 Received messages are stored into text files in another spool directory.

 The SMS Server Tools can execute external programs or scripts on events, for example when a file has been sent or received.
-Siuch program are used to store received messages in a database, automatically generate responses, forward as eMail, ... whatever you like.
-This tool is often used for telemetric applications.
+Such programs are used to store received messages in a database, automatically generate responses, forward as email, ... whatever you like.

 The program runs on any Unix version, as well as Windows.
 You need a C compiler to build the program (e.g. gcc).